pypa/pipx/docs/how-pipx-works.md

 When installing a package and its binaries on linux (`pipx install package`) pipx will

 - create directory `~/.local/share/pipx/venvs/PACKAGE`
-- create or re-use a shared virtual environment that contains shared packaging library `pip` in `~/.local/share/pipx/shared/`
+- create or reuse a shared virtual environment that contains shared packaging library `pip` in `~/.local/share/pipx/shared/`
 - ensure the library is updated to its latest version
 - create a Virtual Environment in `~/.local/share/pipx/venvs/PACKAGE` that uses the shared pip mentioned above but